bfhcf/bfhcf.github.io/events/_posts/2021-02-14-mkb-webinar.md

 This is a good opportunity for us to learn about the different vaccines available to battle COVID-19, and to know the details of the vaccination program prepared by the City government of Paranaque.

-Please scan the QR code to register for the webinar.
+Please scan the QR code or go to <b><a href="http://bit.ly/3cCDiem" target="_blank">http://bit.ly/3cCDiem </a></b> to pre-register.
 We hope you and your family can join us for this special webinar.